mvrahden/go-enumer/README.md

 It is good practice with `go-enumer` to prefix enum constant names with their corresponding type name and `go-enumer` will automatically detect these prefixes and strip them off their values.
 Meaning: it will turn `GreetingMars` (with enum type `Greeting`) into e.g. `"MARS"` (assuming an `upper` transformation was applied).
-It does not support arbitrary prefixes and we do not encourage that due to a resulting degradation of code consistency.
+It does not support arbitrary prefixes and we do not encourage that due to a resulting noisyness of code.
 This rule is in place to keep your source code concise.
-Please see [here](#prefix-auto-stripping) for further information.

 ### Alternative values